 - onstruction of an enclosed storm water drain following clean-up of arsenic and chromium contaminated soils/sediments in the open drain that previously traversed the residential lots,

-- and backfilling with clean fill, and sitrestorationration.
+- backfilling with clean fill, and site restoration.

 The Puerto Rico EQB provided periodic oversight inspections during implementation of the Corrective Measures Implementation (CMI) field activities, and has also reviewed the CMI final report.